 Contributions (continued) - The Alliance receives government grants, which are conditional upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Revenue recognized on these grants for which billings have not been presented to the grantor, or cash has not been received from the grantor, is reflected as other receivables in the accompanying statement of financial position.
-As of June 30, 2024 and 2023, there is \$75,354 and \$73,661, respectively, of grants which are deemed to be conditional for which funding was received in advance.
+As of June 30, 2025 and 2024, there was more than \$674,000 and \$75,000, respectively, of grants which are deemed to be conditional.
 The revenue will be recognized once the Alliance has met the conditions, generally by incurring eligible costs.